web-infra-dev/rspack/website/docs/en/contribute/webpack/loader.md

 #### Loader optimizations I

 We know that webpack uses a few conditions to handle whether a rule should be applied.
-Even with `rule.test` alone, the `this.reousrceQuery` is still available to `loaderContext` which developer could access it with `this` in any loader function(Don't worry if you still don't catch this.
+Even with `rule.test` alone, the `this.resourceQuery` is still available to `loaderContext` which developer could access it with `this` in any loader function(Don't worry if you still don't catch this.
 You will understand this after).
 Based on that, we change the `rule` to this:

 ```javascript
 module.exports = {